GoogleCloudPlatform/recaptcha-edge/bindings/xlb/README.md

 - [xlb.Dockerfile](../../xlb.Dockerfile)
 - [xlb.cloudbuild.yaml](../../xlb.cloudbuild.yaml)

-Deploying a container image to the Google Cloud Artifact Registry may be done with the following command from the repository root:
+These deployment files assume that Docker format [Google Cloud Artifact Registry](https://cloud.google.com/artifact-registry/docs/repositories/create-repos) repository named 'recaptcha-edge-repo' has been created in your project.
+Deploying a container image to the respository may be done with the following command from the repository root:

 ```
 gcloud builds submit --region={region} --config xlb.cloudbuild.yaml
 ```

-Running this command will, by default, create an image in this location: `{region}-docker.pkg.dev/{my-project}/recaptcha-waf-repo/recaptcha-waf:latest`
+Running this command will, by default, create an image in this location: `{region}-docker.pkg.dev/{my-project}/recaptcha-edge-repo/recaptcha-edge:latest`

 ### Manually deploying to Google Cloud Load Balancer
 Your load balancer can be configured with the reCAPTCHA External Processing server image by following the [Callouts documentation](https://cloud.google.com/service-extensions/docs/configure-callout-backend-service).